 Where a pupil misuses the school's ICT systems or internet, the school will follow the procedures set out in our policies on behaviour and internet-acceptable use.
 The action taken will depend on the individual circumstances, nature and seriousness of the specific incident, and will be proportionate.
-Where a staff member misuses the school's ICT systems or the internet or misuses a personal device where the action constitutes misconduct, the matter will be dealt with in accordance with the staff disciplinary procedures/staff code of conduct.
-The action taken will depend on the individual circumstances, nature and seriousness of the specific incident.
 The school will consider whether incidents which involve illegal activity or content, or otherwise serious incidents, should be reported to the police.